Subaru-PFS/doc/services/services.rst

 After logging in at `PBworks <http://sumire.pbworks.com/>`_, you will get a project index page named
 `"Subaru Measurement of Images and Redshifts (SuMIRe)" <https://sumire.pbworks.com/w/Subaru%20Measurement%20of%20Images%20and%20Redshifts%20%28SuMIRe%29>`_.
-This page contains links to contents in the wiki, also `SideBar <https://sumire.pbworks.com/w/SideBar>`_ is shown at right side of every wiki page as list of links with short names.
+This page contains links to contents in the wiki, and also `SideBar <https://sumire.pbworks.com/w/SideBar>`_ is shown on the right side of every wiki page as list of links with short names.

 Files
   You can find all files uploaded into this SuMIRe/PFS PBworks from `folder listing <http://sumire.pbworks.com/w/browse/#view=ViewAllFiles>`_.
-  Some files are categorized into *FOLDERS*, and you can get each list by clicking FOLDER name at left side.
+  Some files are categorized into *FOLDERS*, and you can get each list by clicking FOLDER name on the left side.
 Editing manual
   You can find `manual for editing PBworks <http://usermanual.pbworks.com/>`_.